-It was recognized long ago that s-wave superconductivity is remarkably robust against weak disorder~\cite{anderson1959,abrikosovgorkov}.
-But strong disorder, where the SIT occurs, is very hard to treat theoretically in an interacting system.
-Early work on critical phenomena~\cite{fisher-grinstein-girvin_prl1990} at the SIT used bosonic models to describe fluctuations of the phase of the superconducting order parameter.
-A more microscopic approach, involving the fermionic degrees of freedom, leads to a highly inhomogeneous state~\cite{ghosal1998,ghosal2001,feigelman_prl2007,dubi_nature2007}.
-Even though the disorder potential varies on an atomic scale, the superconducting pairing amplitude forms ``self-organized'' puddles on the scale of the coherence length and results in large suppression of the superfluid density~\cite{ghosal1998,ghosal2001}.
-However, the inhomogeneous mean field theory by itself fails to capture the SIT, which necessarily requires inclusion of phase fluctuations.
+It was recognized several decades ago that $s$-wave superconductivity (SC) is remarkably robust against weak disorder~\cite{anderson1959,abrikosovgorkov1959}.
+It was later argued~\cite{ma1985} that SC can survive even when disorder localizes the single-particle states.
+Thus the superconductor-to-insulator transition must occur in a strong disorder regime that is difficult to treat theoretically in an interacting system.
+Critical phenomena at the SIT have been described in terms of disordered bosons~\cite{fisher-grinstein-girvin_prl1990}, which model fermion pairs and describe phase fluctuations of the SC order parameter.
+A more microscopic description must necessarily start with the fermionic degrees of freedom.
+A Bogoliubov-de Gennes (BdG) treatment of attractive electrons in a random potential shows that the SC pairing amplitude becomes spatially inhomogeneous with strong disorder~\cite{ghosal1998,ghosal2001,feigelman_prl2007}.
+This leads to a robust energy gap and a large suppression of the superfluid density~\cite{ghosal1998,ghosal2001}.
+However, the phase fluctuations ultimately responsible for the SIT are beyond the BdG approach and are treated in an approximate manner~\cite{ghosal1998,ghosal2001,dubi_nature2007}.

-In this paper we make a major advance by using quantum Monte Carlo (QMC) simulations of a microscopic model for an s-wave superconductor (SC) in a random potential, which treats on an equal footing the inhomogeneous variations of the pairing amplitude and thermal and quantum phase fluctuations.
-What is new in our paper are calculations of one-particle and two-particle spectral functions across the SIT which allows us to answer the questions about the mechanism of the transition, the evolution of the local excitation spectrum across the SIT and the nature of the resulting insulator.